WileyLabs/wileylabs.github.io/index.md

 ## Communities

-Wiley employees are contributing to a number of Open Source.
+Wiley employees also contribute to a number of Open Source projects.
 Here are a few:

 * [epubcheck](https://github.com/IDPF/epubcheck#readme)
 * [Apache Annotator](http://annotator.apache.org/)